 10. Panajachel

-Finally, if you visit Lake Atitlán, it’s likely that your first destination will be none other than the “gateway” town to the lake – Panajachel.
+Finally, if you visit Lake Atitlán, it’s likely that your first destination will be the “gateway” town to the lake – Panajachel.

-Panajachel (or lovingly referred to as simply Pana), is where to go if you seek the hustle and bustle of a small city-like town.
-It’s one of the best places to go shopping for textiles, handicrafts, and souvenirs.
+Panajachel, lovingly referred to as Pana, is the place to go if you seek the hustle and bustle of a small city.
+It’s one of the best places to shop for textiles, handicrafts, and souvenirs.
 The market scene down Calle Santander is vibrant and busy.

-You can’t miss it!
-You should also take a stroll down its boardwalk that is full of life with vendors selling micheladas, trinkets and toys, clothing, and much more.
+You should also take a stroll down its boardwalk, which is full of life with vendors selling micheladas, trinkets, toys, clothing, and much more.

-Pana also has some of the best hotels, restaurants, and co-working spaces (like Selina) which make it an ideal destination for digital nomads coming to the lake.
-Then you also have interesting museums, artisanal cafes with great coffee, and you even have adventure activities like paragliding.
+Pana has some of the best hotels, restaurants, and co-working spaces (like Selina), which make it an ideal destination for digital nomads coming to the lake.
+There are also interesting museums, artisanal cafes with great coffee, and adventure activities like paragliding.

 Hospedaje El Viajero ($) – a no-frills choice for backpackers and travelers with comfortable yet simple rooms and a lush garden.

-Have I convinced you yet to visit at least a few of the other towns around Lake Atitlan – if not all of them?
+Have I convinced you yet to visit at least some of the other towns around Lake Atitlan, if not all of them?

-You also have towns like San Pablo La Laguna and Santa Clara La Laguna (where you can start the Indian Nose sunrise hike) not mentioned above, but that are also worth checking out!!
+You also have towns like San Pablo La Laguna and Santa Clara La Laguna, where you can start the Indian Nose sunrise hike.
+Although these aren’t mentioned above, they’re also worth checking out!!

 If you have any questions about these municipalities or what it was like to live in San Pedro La Laguna as a digital nomad, feel free to reach out!